daquexian/tagls/README.md

 #### Custom LSP methods

 Tagls provides custom LSP methods beginning with `$tagls/`, so if you want, you can keep tagls from registering official LSP methods and communicate with tagls only by these custom methods.
-For example, in coc.nvim, after set `register_official_methods` to `[]`, add the following lines in your .vimrc:
+For example, in coc.nvim, after setting `register_official_methods` to `[]`, add the following lines in your .vimrc:

 ```vim
 nnoremap <silent> <leader>kd :call CocLocations('tagls','$tagls/textDocument/definition')<cr>